 - Learning.
 The impact on learning has not been fully characterized.
 Nonetheless, some studies have shown difficulties in memorization.

-Clinical research has demonstrated that patients with Restless Legs (RLS) are more prone to social isolation, frequent headaches, depression, reduced libido and sleepiness.
-It is a given that Restless Legs (RLS) contributes to insomnia.
-Aside from its own problems, insomnia can increase the activity of hormones and pathways in the brain responsible for the production of emotional issues.
-Restless Legs (RLS), may also lead to higher levels of anxiety that, may, in itself contribute to deeper levels of Restless Legs (RLS).
+Clinical research has demonstrated that patients with Restless Legs RLS are more prone to social isolation, frequent headaches, depression, reduced libido and sleepiness.
+It is a given that RLS contributes to insomnia.
+Aside from its own problems, insomnia can increase the activity of hormones and pathways in the brain responsible for the emotions.
+RLS may also lead to heightened anxiety that may in itself worsen RLS.

-“I have had Restless Legs (RLS) since it was a little girl.
-My mother used to wrap my legs in warm towels to provide relief amd allow me to get some sleep.
-I am now 62 years old and finally a product like Calm Legs that works.
+“I have had restless legs since I was a little girl.
+My mother used to wrap my legs in warm towels to provide relief to allow me to get some sleep.
+I am now 62 years old and finally found a product like Calm Legs that works.
 I now sleep through the night for the first time in my life.
-Please thank whoever put this formula together”
+Please thank whoever put this formula together.”